gilch/hissp/docs/style_guide.rst

 then put all of its sibling groups on their own line as well.
 Keep items within implied groups (like kwargs) together.
 Control words used as labels should be grouped with what they label.
+The main idea here is that you can imply groups with whitespace and should not imply groupings that are not meaningful.

 Your code should look like these examples, recursively applied to subforms:

 .. code-block:: Lissp